 So long as it does not apply to a consumer transaction, minimal or similar alterations to our services- respectively, delivery duties are considered in advance to be just and therefore acceptable to our customers and are allowed.
 This applies in particular to conditional aberrations (i.e. dimensions, colours, materials etc.).
 We reserve the right to make construction alterations to our products.

 We will fulfil warranty claims of the customer where repairable defects are shown to exist at our discretion by either replacement, repair within an agreed period of time or an agreed reduction in the price.
+In case of replacement, the spare part will be shipped free of charge.
+The exchange itself must be carried out by the customer at his own expense.
 Claims for damages on part of the customer, that are designed to remedy proven defects, can only be asserted when we have been shown to be in default regarding completion of warranty claims.
 The settlement of eventual guarantee claims will take place in compliance with the Biohort warranty conditions.
 Under the terms of paragraph 377 from the German commercial code (HGB=Handelsgesetzbuch) the goods are to be inspected immediately, or at the latest within a period of 6 working days following completion of delivery.
 Flaws, shortcomings or damages discovered must be immediately, or at the latest within a period of 3 working days following their discovery, reported in writing with a description of the form and magnitude of the problem.
 Hidden flaws, shortcomings or damages must be immediately, or at the latest within a period of 3 working days following their discovery, reported in writing.
 Should shortcomings not be registered within the set period or overlooked completely, then the goods are deemed to have met the customers' approval.

 Complete compensation for damages occurring in cases of slight negligence is excluded.
 This does not apply in cases of injury to persons.
+Additional costs due to delays or other additional expenses during assembly can not be asserted (for example, goods can not be set up due to delivery damage).
 The proof of existence of minor respectively, gross negligence is deemed to be the responsibility of the claimant, so long as it does not apply to consumer transactions.
 Should it not concern a consumer transaction, the period of limitation amounts to three years following transfer of goods.
 The provisions laid down in these terms and conditions or clauses otherwise agreed upon remain valid even when, the compensation demands are asserted alongside or instead of a warranty claim.

 Recourse due under product liability law is excluded, unless that is the claimant can prove beyond doubt that the cause lay within our sphere of influence and that a clear case of gross negligence exists.